Italian Argentines

-Italian immigration to Argentina was the largest and most important migratory movement that the current Argentine Republic has historically received, surpassing that of the Spanish conquerors and the descendants of that population who settled in today's Argentine territory before independence.
+Italian Argentines (italo-argentini; italoargentinos, or tanos in Rioplatense Spanish) are Argentine-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Argentina during the Italian diaspora, or Italian-born people in Argentina.

-In 2011, it was estimated that at least 25 million Argentines (62.5% of the country's population) have some degree of Italian ancestry.
+Between the 1850s and the 1950s, 3.5 million Italians immigrated to Argentina.
+It was estimated that at least 25-30 million Argentines (62.5% of the country's population) have some degree of Italian ancestry.
 Argentina has the second-largest community of Italians outside of Italy, after Brazil.
 Contingents of Italian immigrants arrived in Argentina from all regions of Italy, mainly from Northern Italy in the 19th century and mostly from Southern Italy in the 20th century.
-Italians began arriving in Argentina in large numbers from 1857 to 1940, totaling 44.9% of the entire postcolonial immigrant population, more than from any other country (including Spain, at 31.5%).
-In 1996, the population of Argentines of partial or full Italian descent numbered 15.8 million when Argentina's population was approximately 34.5 million, meaning they represented 45.5% of the population.

-Italian settlements in Argentina, along with Spanish settlements, formed the backbone of modern Argentine society.
-Argentine culture has significant connections with Italian culture in terms of language, customs, and traditions.
-Argentina is also a strongly Italophilic country as cuisine, fashion, customs, traditions, and lifestyle have been sharply influenced by Italian immigration.
+Italian community in Argentina, along with Spanish immigrants, became a major part of modern Argentine society.
+Argentine culture has significant connections to Italian culture in terms of language, customs, and traditions.
+Argentina is also a strongly Italophilic country as cuisine, fashion and lifestyle has been sharply influenced by Italian immigration.
+Italian foods such as panettone (pan dulce), pasta, fainá, olive oil, pizza, vermouth and fernet have become part of the Argentine cuisine, and Italian immigrants were one of the influences in the development of the Argentine wine industry.